 1. Recognize the Problem

 When a child is reluctant to actively use the minority language—instead, relying mostly on the majority language to communicate—this can invariably be traced to shortcomings in the two “core conditions” of exposure and need: there must be an ample amount of exposure in the target language and an organic need to actually use it.
 Exposure and need lie at the heart of the whole challenge of fostering active bilingual ability, and if these two conditions are adequately addressed, then stronger progress can be made.
-(In fact, if there is adequate exposure and need from the very start of this journey, the problem of reluctance to using the minority language can largely be prevented before it occurs.)
+(In fact, if there is adequate exposure and need from the very start of this journey, the problem of reluctance to using the minority language will hopefully be prevented before it even occurs.)

 2. Commit to Addressing the Problem